 Up until now, there has generally been a ‘one-size-fits-all’ approach to medicines.
 However, genomics can be used to improve diagnosis, reduce the risk of adverse events and enable the personalisation of treatments to ensure that patients have the best possible outcomes from their medicines.

 The GMS aims to ensure equity of access for all patients and will deliver a single national testing directory, covering use of all technologies from single-gene to whole-genome sequencing.
-It will also build a national database to help aid research and clinical trials.
+There are also plans to build a national database to help aid research and clinical trials.

 What do the Genomic Medicine Service Alliances do?